 Best Of The Best

 The Bosch Soft Shell Heated Jacket is made from polyester and is pretty good at handling both rain and wind.
-It’ds a great choice for working outdoors with and can handle a scrape or two.
+It’s a great choice for working outdoors and can handle a scrape or two.

-It has three heat zones that warm up very quickly.
+This electric heated jacket has three heat zones that warm up very quickly.
 You’ll find two on the chest and one on the back to give you warmth from all directions.
 You can pick from three heating levels, high, medium, and low.
-All are color co-ordinated ion the controller and you can get up to 6 hours of heating on low.
+All are color-coordinated ion the controller and you can get up to 6 hours of heating on low.

 Unfortunately, the battery only lasts for 2 hours on the max setting, and people have experienced some technical difficulties with charing their phone and heating the elements.

 The Venustas Heated Jacket surpasses most of the others while being the most affordable.

 These heated jackets are made from nylon with a silver mylar lining for incredible insulation.
 The nylon outer shell is windproof and water-resistant while being light and breathable. it keeps you really warm no matter the weather.

 There are three zones with three settings: low, medium, and high.
 You can switch between them with the click of a button.
 The battery life on this heated jacket is one of the best.
 You can get up to 12-hours of heat when using the lowest setting.
 The battery also comes with a USB port for charging your phone and any other USB device on the go.

 The heated jacket comes in a waterproof bag that is great for ensuring it stays dry and safe.
 It’s machine washable too that makes life a lot easier. the only downside is that it runs small, so check the size charts and order up from your usual size.

 Overall this is one of the best heated jackets.
 It’s affordable, warmer than most, durable, and has the longest battery life in the review.